hvaandres/PcapAnalyzer/README.md

 ## Getting Started:
 To get started, clone the repository and explore the documentation for detailed instructions on installing, configuring, and utilizing the tools provided by PcapAnalyzer.

+Get an account on OpenAI's GPT-3 API and add the API key to the code.
+You can get an account here: https://beta.openai.com/.
+You can also use the free version of the API.

 ## Installation:
 - Install Scapy: `pip install scapy`
+- Install OpenAI's API: `pip install openai`
+- Add the API key to the code.

 ## Things to change in the code:
 - Change the path to the pcap file in the code.